 This page contains affiliate links.
 Learn more.

 After all Anjuna is just a dirty little village with sub-par beach long walk away, unless you stay at the beach itself exposed to trance party noises.
-No need to pay fares that lands you into culturally decorated rooms with skillfully carved wooden doors and cleaner air in SE-Asia such as Thailand or Bali in Indonesia.
+So there shouldn’t be need to pay fares that lands you into culturally decorated rooms with skillfully carved wooden doors and cleaner air in SE-Asia such as Thailand or Bali in Indonesia.
 I think the main reason to come to Anjuna is the legacy of being trance party hub and expat scene that offers variety of activities that are spread out in a way that it takes a little time to know your way around the whole area.
-And I must admit, at times, even for non-party oriented guy like me the south Anjuna beach and the rocky shore has it’s own kind of appealing edge and when you see paragliders flying on the sky against the late afternoon sun and listen to chilling beat played from great sound system in the background may give you goosebumps.
+And I must admit, at times, even for non-party oriented guy like me the south Anjuna beach and the rocky shore has it’s own kind of appealing edge and when you see paragliders flying on the sky against the late afternoon sun listening to chilling beat played from great sound system in the background may give you goosebumps.
 Anjuna tries to make it’s edginess into attraction and trendy business model.
 There is even hostel named “Prison” and as a good idea it seems to work for them.

 I found few decent places giving a nightly price of 500INR or 12000INR monthly deals.
 Probably the best one is new establishment called Studio Seven, brick colored modern three floor building along a peaceful alley when coming down from the main road that leads to the beach.
 They have spacey rooms with big windows and nice view.
 The alley goes down at the Oasis restaurant.
 You may have to bargain for monthly prices though.
 It may have gone up a bit.